 The following procedures shall govern the application for, and issuance of, all sign permits under this ordinance, and the submission and review of Master Sign Plans.

 Applications.
-All applications for sign permits of any kind and for approval of a Master Sign Plan shall be submitted to the Planning Commission on an application form or in accordance with application specifications published by Hyde Park City.
+All applications for sign permits of any kind and for approval of a Master Sign Plan shall be submitted to the DRC on an application form or in accordance with application specifications published by Hyde Park City.

 Fees.
 Each application for a sign permit or for approval of a Master Sign Plan shall be accompanied by the applicable fees, which shall be established by the governing body of the City from time to time by resolution.